aidencompsci/physics_collision/README.md

 technically it is version 4, but we don't count those first ones :)
 ![](https://i.imgur.com/U33qJAF.gif)

-version 1 has simplified equation code a slight bit and added mass (not pushed to github yet)

 potential future addons. of course who knows if I actually add them or not
+- [ ] add differing sizes and mass
 - [ ] add a ball editor
 - [ ] ability to save and load ball configs
 - [ ] ability to apply a force to an object